Andrew is a ‘powerful advocate with enormous experience’ (Legal 500, 2018).

 Andrew has been involved in family law and the law relating to children for forty years.
 He is one of the most experienced family and children law practitioners in the country.
-He is a member of the Solicitors Regulation Authority Children Panel Accreditation scheme and Child Concern.
+He is a member of the Law Society's Children Panel Accreditation Scheme and Child Concern.
 His expertise includes complex and high profile cases involving child death and serious physical and sexual abuse.

 Andrew advises and represents parents, children and wider family members including grandparents often in the most complex disputes.
 Andrew is a specialist family law advocate representing on occasion, local authorities as well as children and parents.

 Andrew qualified as a solicitor of the Supreme Court in 1980 and has a wealth of experience in all aspects of family law and the law relating to children.

 In addition, Andrew regularly leads court room skills workshops for charity staff and volunteers and has previously supported Barnardo’s and post-graduate trainee GPs on domestic violence issues.
 Andrew very recently provided training in relation to court room skills and expert report preparation to child psychiatrists.